UNESCO World Heritage

 Amazing Southeast Asian Cuisine!

 While some of you will arrive a day early to get acclimated, those arriving today should try to do so by 1 pm, if possible.
 David Lazar will conduct an orientation & slideshow at 3 pm at the hotel.
 Afterwards you’ll continue with a more informal orientation at a local watering hole.
 As the sun drops, your first Southeast Asia photo tour photo op will be magnificent Wat Arun on the Chao Phraya River.
 A sumptuous Thai Welcome Dinner follows.

-Day 4 – Ayutthaya – Chiang Rai – Ancient Sunrise + Wild White Temple
+Day 3 – Ayutthaya – Chiang Rai – Blissful Buddha & Temples Wild

-This morning visit an old monastery with a giant interior seated Buddha where monks clean, adorn with silk, and pray.
-Photographers Choice follows, depending on time.
-It’s a 3 hour drive to the airport in Chiang Mai for our afternoon flight to the far north, and Chiang Rai.
-The oddly ornate white temple of Wat Rong Khun has to be seen to be believed.
+This morning visit an old monastery with a giant interior seated Buddha, plus many Buddha rooms for environmental portraiture with Buddhist monks.
+Then it’s about an hour and a half drive to the airport for the flight to the far north and beautiful Chiang Rai.
+Photograph the oddly ornate white temple of Wat Rong Khun which has to be seen to be believed.
 It’s brilliant blue counterpart at twilight is perhaps more so!
 Great dinner spot on the river follows.

-Day 5 – Chiang Rai –Tribal Portraits & Remote Akha Village
+Day 5 – Mae Salong – Equestrian Monks & Remote Akha Village

 Day 7 – Luang Prabang – Sunrise Alms & Turquoise Waterfalls